ramellar/EFT2Obs/README.md

  python3 scripts/produce_plots_lhe.py --parquet --file chg_cpv_H2j
 ```

-And once the parquet file has been created it is possible plot the observables:
+And once the parquet file has been created it is possible to plot the observables:

 ```
 python3 scripts/produce_plots_lhe.py --file chg_cpv_H2j --output test-ggF-H